xmikos/qspectrumanalyzer/README.rst

     pip3 install --user qspectrumanalyzer

-Exacutables will be then placed in ``~/.local/bin`` directory, you can add it to your PATH in ``~/.bashrc``.
+Executables will be then placed in ``~/.local/bin`` directory, you can add it to your PATH in ``~/.bashrc``.

 Todo: